 Women’s Studies at NMSU is an interdisciplinary program located in the Interdisciplinary Studies Department that focuses on the study of women, gender, sexuality, race, and other categories of identity in national and global contexts.
 This is done from a variety of academic disciplines and approaches.
-Core faculty in the Program specialize in border violence, immigration issues, and gender violence at the U.S.-Mexico border, Journalism and Government, US Comparative and Multi-Ethnic Studies, Postcolonial and Diasporic Studies, Studies in Contemporary Literatures and Visual Cultures, and Gender, Queer, and Sexuality Studies.
+Core faculty in the Program specialize in border violence, immigration issues, and gender violence at the U.S.-Mexico border, Journalism and Government, US Comparative and Multi-Ethnic Studies, Postcolonial and Diasporic Studies, contemporary literature and visual culture, and Gender, Queer, and Sexuality Studies.
 Classes are offered in topics such as Women and Public Policy, Transnational Feminisms, Alternative Genders and Sexualities, and Gender and Horror.
 Our Program equips students with foundational approaches in feminist thought, queer theory, and intersectional studies as well as providing a progressive curriculum.
 Affiliated faculty across campus contributes to our set of courses helping to make Women’s Studies at New Mexico State University an exciting program of study.